William Hope Harvey: Resort founder

-William Hope Harvey as he appeared in his final years.

 In 1900, Harvey turned away from politics to the world of business, purchasing land five miles outside of Rogers, Arkansas, with a view to building a health resort on the site.
 Harvey named the site "Monte Ne," which he claimed derived from the Spanish and Native American words for "mountain" and "water."
 He built a hotel there in May 1901, expanding the operation to include two additional hotels, a tennis court, and the first indoor swimming pool in Arkansas in succeeding years.

 Harvey constructed a railroad spur line to connect his resort with line of the St. Louis and San Francisco Railroad.
 In 1913 he also established the Ozark Trails Association to promote good roads, highway markers, and maps throughout the southwest.

 In his later years, as Monte Ne began to sink into debt and his health began deteriorating, he believed that human civilization was on the verge of collapse.
 He began making plans to build a giant obelisk, although he referred to it as 'The Pyramid'.
 It was to serve as a time capsule for future humans to see what society had been like at its peak.

 Although some preliminary work on the Pyramid was done, Harvey became preoccupied with building an amphitheater which used up most of his funds and after the stock market crash of 1929 all work at Monte Ne ceased and the Pyramid was never constructed.

 Liberty Party and 1932 presidential election

 In 1932, Harvey formed the Liberty Party based on his financial theories and headed that party's ticket as candidate for President of the United States in the election of 1932.
-Harvey was only on the ballot in ten states (Note: These ten states were Arkansas, California, Idaho, Michigan, Montana, New Mexico, North Dakota, South Dakota, Texas and Washington) and polled around 53,000 votes to finish fifth overall, with 0.13 percent of the national tally or 0.80 percent of on-ballot votes.
+Harvey was only on the ballot in ten states (Note: These ten states were Arkansas, California, Idaho, Michigan, Montana, New Mexico, North Dakota, South Dakota, Texas and Washington) and polled around 53,000 votes to finish sixth overall, with 0.13 percent of the national tally or 0.80 percent of on-ballot votes.
 However, 30,000 of his votes came in the state of Washington alone, where he finished in third place with 4.93 percent of the statewide vote.

 Death and legacy

 The Coin Harvey House in Huntington, West Virginia is on the National Register of Historic Places.

-W.H.
-Harvey died February 11, 1936, at Monte Ne in Benton County, Arkansas.
-He was 84 years old at the time of his death.
+Harvey died on February 11, 1936, at the age of 84, at Monte Ne.

 Harvey's home in Huntington, West Virginia, commonly known as the Coin Harvey House, is listed on the National Register of Historic Places.